 Housing and care options training

-This 1-day specialist training course will run for up to 15 participants from 10am – 3.30pm including a 45 minute lunch break, and 2 comfort short breaks in the morning and afternoon, and cover:
+This 1-day specialist training course will run for up to 15 participants.
+It starts promptly at 10.30am and finishes at 3.00pm.
+There will be a 30 minute lunch break, and 2 short comfort breaks in the morning and afternoon.
+It covers:

 - mainstream options

-- small scale, and potentially very localised options
+- small scale, and potentially very local options

-- the cheap, the cheerful, and the blatantly obvious
+- the cheap, the cheerful, the obvious, and the ‘hadn’t thought of that’

 - the ‘sharing economy’